-The maximum commitment amount under the SPV Asset Facility is \$350.0 million, and may be increased with the consent of Wells Fargo or reduced upon our request.
+The maximum commitment amount under the SPV Asset Facility is \$500.0 million, and may be increased with the consent of Wells Fargo or reduced upon our request.
 Proceeds of the advances under the SPV Asset Facility may be used to acquire portfolio investments, to make distributions to us in accordance with the SPV Asset Facility, and to pay related expenses.
-The maturity date is the earlier of (a) the date the borrower voluntarily reduces the commitments to zero, (b) June 22, 2026 and (c) the date upon which Wells Fargo declares the obligations due and payable after the occurrence of an Event of Default.
-Borrowings under the SPV Asset Facility bear interest at LIBOR plus a margin with no LIBOR floor.
-The margin is between 1.65% and 2.10% as determined by the proportion of liquid and illiquid loans pledged to the SPV Asset Facility.
+The maturity date is the earlier of (a) the date the borrower voluntarily reduces the commitments to zero, (b) March 7, 2028 and (c) the date upon which Wells Fargo declares the obligations due and payable after the occurrence of an Event of Default.
+Borrowings under the SPV Asset Facility bear interest at daily simple SOFR plus a 2.75% margin with no floor.
 We pay unused facility fees of 0.50% per annum on committed but undrawn amounts under the SPV Asset Facility.
 The unused facility fee rate may vary based on the utilization.
 The SPV Asset Facility includes customary covenants, including certain limitations on the incurrence of additional indebtedness and liens, as well as usual and customary events of default for revolving credit facilities of this nature.